 Bit0 (Add I to activate) is used to control the default direction of the locomotive.
 This is useful if the decoder has been retro fitted to a non-DCC fitted locomotive and a wiring error has been made re connection to the motor.
 Other uses are where the model railway layout requires reversed direction operation.

-Bit1 (Add 2 to activate) is used to set the decoder to detect the correct location of the direction command for lighting control, i.e. whether the decoder is expecting I4 or 28/128 Speed Steps.
+Bit!
+(Add 2 to activate) is used to set the decoder to detect the correct location of the direction command for lighting control, i.e. whether the decoder is expecting 14 or 28/128 Speed Steps.
 It is not usual to edit this feature as the decoder will handle this function automatically in most cases.

 Bit2 (Add 4 to activate) is used to control whether the decoder will operate on both DC and DCC layout control.
-By default both forms of power are enabled.
-It is recommended if only running on a DCC controlled layout to turn off DC operation, i.e. CV29 = 2 if only changing this feature of CV29.
-Bit5 (Add 32 to activate) The decoder stores Short Addresses in CVI and Long Addresses in CVI7 and CVI8.
+By default only DCC control is enabled.
+It is recommended that if only running on a DCC controlled layout to leave DC operation disabled, i.e. CV29 = 2 (default) to enable DC operations add 4 to the current value of CV29.

+Bit5 (Add 32 to activate) The decoder stores Short Addresses in CVI and Long Addresses in CV17 and CV18.
 Bit5 is used to tell the decoder where to find its allocated address, i.e. for Long Addresses Bit5 is enabled.
-This feature is usually
+This feature is usually handled automatically, it is not usually necessary to edit the value of this Bit.